 WMU will add seven new degree and certificate programs in a range of disciplines for students studying at its Punta Gorda, Florida, regional location.

-Griselda Daniel, retired assistant to the dean and director of diversity recruitment for the Graduate College, died April 1.
-She was 80.
-A memorial service will be held at a later date.
+Griselda Daniel, retired assistant to the dean and director of diversity recruitment for the Graduate College, died April 1 at age 80.
+A memorial service will be held at 1:30 p.m.
+Friday, June 22, in Walwood Hall's Walwood Commons on East Campus.

 The University Symphony Orchestra will present its annual Concerto Concert, featuring the winners of the 2018 Concerto Competition, at 3 p.m.
 Sunday, April 22, in Miller Auditorium.